 Water each potted cutting and place them each in a plastic bag, making sure that you don’t bend the stem at all.
-Keep them in a warm spot out of direct sunlight until they root.
+Keep them in a warm spot out of direct sunlight with partial shade until they root.
 Once they are rooted, remove the plastic and keep them in a sunny spot until planting time.

 Growing maple trees from seed will take even longer than by cuttings, but it can be done.
 All you need to do is collect the seeds from the trees you want to grow.

 Maple seeds will be ready anytime from spring to fall depending on the variety.
 The most familiar type of maple seed is the “helicopters” children love to play with.
 These seeds will be mature and ready to plant in the fall.